 Some people prefer their chapters to start on the right hand page.
 If you want to set your book up that way, then you need to make sure that each chapter starts on an odd numbered page.

 You can have some fun with icons and little pieces of decoration.
-Do you use a chapter number?
-Make something of your chapter title; make it bold, larger, use a different typeface, make it all caps or give it a little motif, perhaps.
+Make something of your chapter title or number; make it bold, larger, use a different typeface, make it all caps or give it a little motif, perhaps.
 Also, consider how much space you have between the chapter title and the start of the text.
 Make sure this is consistent throughout the book.

 Illustrations, diagrams and photos can really make a book come to life.
 Children’s books will benefit from some good illustrations to make them stand out and be memorable to the reader.
 Non-fiction books often require, or can be greatly enhanced by, specialist and technical illustrations.

-CompletelyNovel uses printing companies capable of printing high quality black, white and grayscale images.
+CompletelyNovel uses printers capable of printing high-quality black, white and grayscale images.
 Use the highest resolution images that you can to ensure that they come out looking sharp.
 Bear in mind that you can’t print colour pages inside your books at the moment (but this is coming soon!)

-In order to make your book look professional, it’s important to make sure that the presentation of your book is consistent throughout.
-Keep the size and layout of the text and headings consistent is essential, so don’t forget to check this.
-The simpler you can make it, the better!
-Consistency and good design on the pages will also make your book easier to read.
+In order to make your book look professional, it’s important to make sure that the presentation is consistent throughout.
+Keeping the size and layout of the text and headings consistent is essential, so don’t forget to check this.
+The simpler you can make it, the easier your life will be!
+Consistency and good design on the pages will also make your book easy on readers’ eyes.

-Take a look at the ‘Five top tools in Microsoft Word’ section on the right hand side for some handy extra tips.
-And if you’re feeling extra-motivated, we have some other expert advice on getting your hyphenation, line-spacing, title page, copyright page and justification looking ship shape:
+If you’re feeling extra-motivated, we have some other expert advice on getting your hyphenation, line-spacing, title page, copyright page and justification looking ship shape here.